People are different and not one therapeutic approach will benefit all.

 Humanistic Integrative Counselling

 Humanistic Integrative Counselling recognises that there are significant connections between all approaches to counselling.
 It acknowledges that people are different and have different needs and believes that no one single approach is sufficient.
 It encompasses the contributions of all of the therapeutic approaches referred to here.
 It recognises fundamentally that it is the quality of the therapeutic relationship, rather than any one particular theoretical orientation, is the most important aspect of successful therapeutic work.
-It accepts that it is not just the clients’ internal world that has to be considered, but also their experiences within the wider family and socio-cultural context.
+It accepts that it is not just our clients’ internal world that has to be considered, but also their experiences within the wider family and socio-cultural context.
 We need to work with the whole person – their mind, body and spirit.

 We work in accordance with the BACP Ethical Framework.
 This framework sets out: